- Books, Literature, and Writing»

 Beneath her limbs our plans were made.

-Agricultural and forestry agencies have assured me, according to the Regional Forest Health coordinator, this tree is not that invasive, rather, more troublesome in the sandy plains and in creek beds where the seeds take root and choke out other species.
+According to the Regional Forest Health coordinator, this tree is not that invasive, rather, more troublesome in the sandy plains and in creek beds where the seeds take root and choke out other species.

-Thankfully, I'm not required to cut it down nor will I be penalized for planting it.
-For the time being, my tree remains the joy of my back yard, a haven for birds, bees and a key member of my landscape.
+Thankfully, it isn't required to be cut down and there is no penalty for planting this particular invasive species.
+For now, the tree remains the joy of our back yard, a haven for birds, bees and a key member of the landscape.

 Do you know the names of the trees in your yard or neighborhood?